Choosing a www vs non-www domain name: pros, cons, and recommendations

 In addition to DNS limitations, choosing a root domain as canonical raises concerns about cookies.
 In modern browsers, the main domain’s cookies are automatically transmitted to subdomains.
 This means that if you set cookies for example.com, they will also be sent to static.example.com, email.example.com, etc.

-• The first issue is the impact on user experience.
-Bigger websites typically store their static content (such as images, videos, JavaScript, and CSS files) on a subdomain to offload the main server and handle dynamic requests efficiently.
+• The first issue is that it hurts user experience.
+Bigger websites typically store static content (images, videos, JavaScript, and CSS files) on a subdomain to offload the main server and handle dynamic requests efficiently.
 But if the website runs as the root domain, cookies will still be sent from example.com to static.example.com, resulting in slower access to static content and compromising website performance.
-The only way to prevent this bandwidth waste is by storing your static content on a completely separate domain.
+Storing static content on a separate domain is the only way to prevent this bandwidth waste.
 Twitter, for example, adopts a non-www approach and hosts their static content on a0.twimg.com as a solution to this problem.

 • The second problem involves security risks.
-When you log into your website’s CMS, a cookie is issued.
+A cookie is issued whenever you log into your website’s CMS.
 And when you visit mail.example.com or cdn.example.com, the cookie is sent to these subdomains, and can then be read by server administrators.
 This poses a security risk because administrators can copy the cookie and use it to log into your corporate CMS.
-To mitigate this risk, one possible solution is to implement IP restriction, which only allows access to your website from specific IP addresses associated with your corporate network.
+One way to mitigate this risk is to implement IP restriction, allowing access to your website only from specific IP addresses within your corporate network.

-So, if you want to optimize your website’s speed by hosting static content separately but don’t want to purchase a whole new domain, keeping the www prefix in your preferred domain name is a viable option.
+If you want to optimize your website’s speed by hosting static content separately but don’t want to purchase a new domain, keep the www prefix in your preferred domain name.
 This will also prevent third parties from reading your website’s cookies.

 Non-www for branding and ease of use